R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Experimental Results

 \subsubsection{Registration on Noisy Data}

-In this experiment, we are interested in aligning a noisy source point cloud with a target that is free from noise.
-A Gaussian noise with zero mean and standard deviation of 0.01 is added to the source.
-The registration results are presented in Table \ref{tab:Result3}.
-We see that R-PointHop is robust to Gaussian noise.
+In this experiment, we {were} interested in aligning a noisy source point cloud with a target that is free from noise.
+A Gaussian noise with zero mean and standard deviation of 0.01 {was} added to the source.
+The registration results are presented in Table \ref{tab:Result3}. {The results demonstrate} that R-PointHop is robust to Gaussian noise.
 A fine alignment step using ICP can further reduce the error.
 In other words, R-PointHop can act as a coarse alignment method in presence of noise.